explorable-viz/esop2025/author-response/esop2025/response.md

 _Possible limitations of this approach._ We will include some more discussion of possible limitations, including potential scalability challenges (which would require some optimisation/design to address, as discussed in response to Reviewer B).
-Whether specific co-design with language constructs is needed a good question; the Nested Relational Calculus (a quite different language, with multisets) is given a somewhat similar treatment in Cheney et al [1], which provides some informal evidence that the same approach can support a wide variety of language features.
+Whether specific co-design with language constructs is needed is a good question; the Nested Relational Calculus (a quite different language, with multisets) is given a somewhat similar treatment in Cheney et al [1], which provides some informal evidence that the same approach can support a wide variety of language features.